EU Whistleblowing Directive – FinlandREAD THE FULL BILL (FI)

 There is no specific whistleblowing law in Finland.
 Protection of reporting persons only rely on administrative and labour laws.

 The Ministry of Justice announced, on 19 September 2022, that the Government had passed its proposal to transpose the Directive on the Protection of Persons who Report Breaches of Union Law (Directive (EU) 2019/1937) (‘the Whistleblowing Directive’) into national legislation to Parliament.

 Scope of protection

 In addition to implementing the minimum standards provided by the Whistleblowing Directive, the proposal outlines that protection under its provisions will also apply to whistleblowers who report anonymously but are later identified.

-The protections exist not only for current employees, but also for job applicants, former employees, supporters of whistleblowers and journalists.
+The protections exist not only for current employees, but also for job applicants, supporters of whistleblowers and journalists.